 If vinegar can loosen nits, they become much easier to comb out, making the second generation (if there is one) much more manageable.

-To use, mix equal parts apple cider vinegar and water.
+How to get rid of lice with vinegar: To use, mix equal parts apple cider vinegar and water.
 Pour or spray it completely over the hair and scalp, and let it rest for about 15 minutes before combing.

 Effective?
 Probably effective for loosening nits

 Challenge: Adds a little more time, not effective against live lice

 How To Get Rid of Lice Overnight